Mediation FAQs

 Mediation has become a pre-requisite to making an application to the court.
 The government is trying to reduce the number of cases that go to court and is trying to encourage people to reach a negotiated solution wherever possible.

-So unless the case is very urgent or one of the very few exemptions can be claimed, before anyone can make an application to court for disputes relating to children or nance, they are first required to attend a Mediation Information and Assessment Meeting (MIAM).
+So unless the case is very urgent or one of the very few exemptions can be claimed, before anyone can make an application to court for disputes relating to children or finance, they are first required to attend a Mediation Information and Assessment Meeting (MIAM).

 At the MIAM, a mediator gives information about the process of mediation and assesses whether the situation is appropriate for mediation.
 If the case is suitable, the mediator will invite the other party to a similar meeting to give information and discuss the case with a view to setting up a mediation appointment.